SherG/perpetual-elm/exampleSite/content/about.md

 date: 2019-10-16T06:24:49.305Z
 menu: main
 ---
 As the coronavirus advanced, volatility in the markets and twin supply and demand shocks ensued.
-As of October 2021, supply chain problems continue, marked by energy shortages impacting mining and manufacturing, ocean freight delays and backups, and transportation capacity decline.
+Supply chain problems ensued, marked by energy shortages impacting mining and manufacturing, ocean freight delays and backups, and transportation capacity decline.
 Warehousing and storage are also in a crunch.
-Logistics prices in aggregate reached an all-time high in September according to the Logistics Manager's Index (LMI).

 Enterprises continue to manage for cash flow under challenging conditions.
+These conditions may include hiring or importing products from European countries (such as Germany) where businesses have been significantly impacted by energy crises following the Ukraine-Russia conflict.

 Spearfish works with businesses and trading houses to quickly optimize their cash flow and solve supply chain financing problems.